Below you will find pages that utilize the taxonomy term “Libvirt”

 We have the host machine with the OS Ubuntu 22.04.
 On this PC or server, we will create two virtual machine guests:

-having static IP of192.168.122.147
+myubuntu2204test01having static IP of192.168.122.146myubuntu2204test02having static IP of192.168.122.147

-The guest VMs will use the default network created by libvirt
+The guest VMs will use the default network created by libvirt.
+The gateway IP for the default network

-is 192.168.122.1
+is 192.168.122.1.

-.
+We will achieve automation using libvirt, qemu and cloud-init.
 To go through the article and exercise,

 you should have a rudimentary understanding of Linux system administration and networking.